stanfordjournalism/search-script-scrape/README.md

 ## Search-Script-Scrape: 101 webscraping and research tasks for the data journalist

 __Note:__ This exercise set is part of the [Stanford Computational Journalism Lab](http://cjlab.stanford.edu).
-I [wrote a blog post that gives a little more elaboration about the libraries used and a few of the exercises](http://blog.danwin.com/examples-of-web-scraping-in-python-3-x-for-data-journalists/).
+I've also written [a blog post that gives a little more elaboration about the libraries used and a few of the exercises](http://blog.danwin.com/examples-of-web-scraping-in-python-3-x-for-data-journalists/).

 -------------